 Over the course of the year, you will receive information on your child's progress at three reporting points.
-The first target setting report was followed by a Parent Teacher Consultation in October.
-This Reporting Point 2 is a progress review following the mock examinations which will be accompanied by a second Parent Teacher Consultation, detailed above.
-Reporting Point 3 will be a review of the year with written comments from teachers to explain what your child is doing well and what they need to focus on to continue to progress and improve.
+The first target setting report is followed by a Parent Teacher Consultation in October.
+Reporting Point 2 is a progress review following the mock examinations which will be accompanied by a second Parent Teacher Consultation.
+Reporting Point 3 will be a review of the year with written comments from teachers to explain what your child is doing well and what they need to focus on to continue to progress and improve in the following year.